MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/debugging-a-webpage.md

 ---
 # Integration with Visual Studio Code debugging

-To open DevTools in Visual Studio Code in Debug mode, right-click an `.html` file or click the **Launch Project** button, as described in [Opening DevTools and the DevTools browser](./open-devtools-and-embedded-browser.md).
+To open DevTools in Visual Studio Code in Debug mode by using the DevTools UI, right-click an `.html` file or click the **Launch Project** button, as described in [Opening DevTools and the DevTools browser](./open-devtools-and-embedded-browser.md).
+You can also use the Visual Studio Code UI for launching the Debugger, such as `F5`, to open the **DevTools** tabs as well, if you define a DevTools-compatible `launch.json` file by clicking the **Generate launch.json** button in the **Microsoft Edge Tools** Side Bar.

 ![Tabs opened from right-clicking an .html file in Explorer](./debugging-a-webpage-images/tabs-from-right-click-html-explorer.png)